Cohomological DT invariants from localization: Basic notions on Donaldson-Thomas theory and toric quivers

-The $K_z$ lines with direction $l_z$ divide the torus into $K_z$ strips, which we can label by $k\in\mathbb{Z}/K_z\mathbb{Z}$.
-The cyclic ordering is given by the orientation in the picture, \ie the $k$-th strip lies to the left of the zig-zag path and the $k+1$-th strip lies to the right.
+The cyclic ordering is given by the orientation in the Figure \ref{zig-zag}, \ie the $k$-th strip lies to the left of the zig-zag path and the $k+1$-th strip lies to the right.
 We call $\Zig_k$ (resp. $\Zag_k$) the set of arrows crossing the zig-zag path, going from the $k$-th strip to the $k+1$-th strip (resp. from $k+1$-th strip to the $k$-th strip).
 We denote by $\alpha^z_k$ the dimension vector with component $1$ on the nodes inside the $k$-th strip, and $0$ on the other nodes.
 We further define